Skip to Main Content

 For those seeking grant or fellowship funding, it may be worth including a line-item in your future proposed budgets to account for open access article processing charges.
 This allows for more freedom in selecting any venue for your work.
 Federal funders now require grant recipients to make their research outputs publicly available.
 Including APC costs in a grant budget is a common route by which to meet these requirements, although self-archiving is also approved by most agencies.
 For questions on federal funder requirements, contact our Open Knowledge & Research Impact Librarian using the links to the left.

-Simon Fraser University offers some stock language to include a grant for this purpose:
+Simon Fraser University offers some stock language to include in a grant proposal for this purpose:

 I expect to publish [number] peer-reviewed journal articles based on the research directed under this grant.
 Sample journals in my field that are possible places for publication include : [journals].
 Article processing charges for these journals currently range in cost from [$xx.xx-$xx.xx].
 Therefore, I am requesting [$xx.xx] in funding to cover the expected APC costs for peer-reviewed journal articles from this grant.